AaronErhardt/AaronErhardt.github.io/src/components.md

 {{#include ../examples/components.rs:app_model }}
 ```

-The `AppMode` struct stores the modes the application can be in.
+The `AppModel` struct stores the modes the application can be in.
 The `SetMode` message is used by our header bar component to update the state of the main application when someone presses a button in the header bar.
 The `Close` message is used by the dialog component to indicate that the window should be closed.

 And now we finally use the `Components` type of the `Model` trait.